Fisher Phillips Recognized as a "Champion of Women" by Connected Women of Influence

 SAN DIEGO, CA (March 18, 2016) – At an awards ceremony on March 16, Fisher Phillips received the “Champion of Women” award by Connected Women of Influence, a leading association recognizing leaders and trail blazers in professional services companies.
 In front of a crowd of 300 guests, the firm took home the top prize of the day, which was also the only award given to a company.
 In addition, Partner Danielle Moore was honored as a final nominee in the “Women Breaking Barriers” category.

 Connected Women of Influence strives to support and recognize women at business-to-business companies who make an impact on their communities and colleagues.
 The association’s various programs provide opportunities for members to connect, cultivate and collaborate, with an overall goal of advancing women in business.
 The “Champion of Women” award recognizes a company or organization that provides internal programs and initiatives that are unique, cutting edge and specifically designed to support the advancement and acceleration of women in the workplace.
-The “Women Breaking Barriers” nominees are women who utilize their position, stature, expertise and influence to break down barriers and effect positive change in their professions, industries or enterprises.
+The “Women Breaking Barriers” nominees are women who utilize their position, stature, experience and influence to break down barriers and effect positive change in their professions, industries or enterprises.

 “At Fisher Phillips, we are committed to gender equality and embracing diversity – in all its forms – in the workplace,” said Christopher C. Hoffman, managing partner of the firm’s San Diego office.
 “We are honored to be recognized by Connected Women of Influence, an organization whose vision and goals we embrace.”